-Type HB2 kerbs shall generally be laid to provide a 100mm kerb upstand.
+Type HB2 kerbs shall be laid to provide a 100mm kerb upstand, except on a bus route, where the kerb upstand should be 125mm, unless otherwise agreed in writing with the Development Management Project Engineer.
 If used to provide a dropped course at vehicle crossings, kerbs shall be type BN laid to provide an upstand of 15-25mm unless directed otherwise by the Project Engineer.